- Computer with a USB or CD slot for burning the image. You will need root privileges on this device.

 Step 1.
 Identifying the Host Device’s Processor:

-- The first step will be to identify the processor type on the device you will be using to host FreeBSD on.
+- The first step will be to identify the processor type on the device that will host FreeBSD.
 Most computers include hardware stickers on the bottom or back of the device.
 When in doubt, search for the device on the manufacturer’s website.

 - Once you have the processor info, search the processor name on the manufacturer’s website to find if it will supports 64 or 32-bit operating systems.